Tutorial | Top N recipe#

 A screenshot of the Top N step showing how to group top purchases by item category.

-Retrieve columns#
+Retrieve a subset of columns#

 To make the output easier to interpret: